longcoding/moon-api-gateway/README.md

 ##License
-Spring is released under the MIT license.
+undefined-gateway is released under the MIT license.
 See LICENSE for details.